Oh Em Gee.

-I’m not sure how you’re going to feel about a morning and evening beauty routine that includes 10 steps.
-But before you click away, let me tell you what my experience has been thus far:
+I’m not sure how you’ll feel about a morning and evening beauty routine that includes 10 steps but before you click away, let me tell you what my experience has been thus far:

-It’s been two weeks since I started the Korean Beauty routine.
-My mind is blown.
-I’m still shocked that I haven’t had a major breakout because of the long list of products that I’ve been applying to my face, every day and night.
+After two weeks of consistently following this Korean Beauty routine, my mind is blown.
+I’m still shocked that I haven’t had a major breakout because of the long list of products that I’ve been applying to my face, day and night.

 And yes, I have been strict with this routine because I’ve had nothing to lose.